 In July 2017, the Department for Communities and Local Government launched a consultation on proposed reforms to the leasehold market in England, which included a ban on the sale of new-build leasehold homes and limiting ground rents to 'peppercorn' rates.

 Leasehold enables CLTs to act as long-term stewards of housing, preserving its affordability for future generations.
-A third of all CLT housing completed to date has been completed under leasehold, and restricting the sale of new-build leasehold housing would impede the delivery of the 4500 new affordable homes currently in the CLT pipeline.
+A third of all CLT housing completed to date has been completed under leasehold, and restricting the sale of new-build leasehold housing would impede the delivery of the 4,500 new affordable homes currently in the CLT pipeline.

-The Government's response has recognised that exemptions will be required from the ban and is open to considering those in 'justifiable' cases - the response details CLTs explicitly when refering to such possible cases.
+On 21 December 2017 the Government published its response to the consultation.
+It recognised that exemptions will be required from the ban and is open to considering those in 'justifiable' cases - the response details CLTs explicitly when refering to such possible cases.